Mary Kay and Johnny: Viewership

 At a time when there were no TV ratings (the A.C.
 Nielsen Company would not begin measuring TV ratings until 1950), Anacin decided to take a chance and sponsor the show.
 This decision worried the advertising executives at Anacin, who thought that they might be wasting money by sponsoring a show with a sparse audience.
 A simple, non-scientific scheme to gauge the size of the audience was hatched.
 During one commercial spot, Anacin offered a free pocket mirror to the first 200 viewers who wrote in requesting one.
 As a precaution, they purchased a total of 400 mirrors in case the audience was twice as large as they expected.
 Although the free mirror was offered only during that one spot, Anacin received nearly 9000 requests for mirrors.

 Episode status

 DuMont's corporate successor, Metromedia, disposed of what was left of the DuMont archive in the East River.

 The fate of the NBC episodes is unknown, although they also were known to have been getting rid of their older recordings in the early 1970s and disposing the ones they could not get the stars of the shows to take.
 The Paley Center for Media has one 1949 episode in its collection.
-TV Land used a clip of this one 1949 broadcast in an episode of Inside TV Land called "Taboo TV".
+TV Land used a clip of Mary Kay and Johnny in an episode of Inside TV Land called "Taboo TV".
+However, this clip showed a scene of Mary Kay and Johnny together in a bed; the single episode held by The Paley Center for Media does not feature such a scene, so that would indicate at least one more episode survives.